turingschool/career-development-curriculum-site/module_two/mod2_week3.md

 ---
 layout: page
-title: Module 2 Week 5
+title: Module 2 Week 3
 ---

 ## Overview
-This week has one lesson focused on starting to navigate the job search and begin the stages of developing a strategy behind your job search.
-You will complete the lesson below and all check for understanding activities.
+This week's lesson focuses on starting to navigate the job search and begin the stages of developing a strategy behind your job search.
+Please watch the videos below, read through the lesson plan, and complete the following check for understanding activities.

 Learning Goals:
 * Devise a step-by-step strategy for a job application including self-reflection, research, outreach, and follow-up
 * Create and effectively use a job search tracker for your job search with Huntr
 * Understand resources available to you to support your job search process

-## Week 5 Lesson - Job Search Strategies
+## Week 3 Lesson - Job Search Strategies

 Prior to Lesson:
 Please be sure to have completed [all previous lesson plans](/module_two/index) for Module 2 before completing this lesson.